r1shi-git/unet-nuclei/README.md

 The first step towards tackling these issues is perhaps to create a general AI tool to help pathologists segment and count cells within a sample slide.

-In this notebook, I demonstrate such a cell segmentation tool by training a deep convolutional neural network on cell images acquired from the 2018 Science Bowl Kaggle competition (data available after registration).
+In this notebook, We demonstrate such a cell segmentation tool by training a deep convolutional neural network on cell images acquired from the 2018 Science Bowl Kaggle competition (data available after registration).
 Specifically, training was performed on 670 labeled images using a U-Net architecture [1], with a 90/10 train/validation split, testing was done on an additional 65 images.
 This dataset is particularly useful as it includes different kinds of images with varying sizes, colours, modalities.
 Thus, the network learns to segment cells across different conditions without handcrafting features.
 The network was implemented using Keras and Tensorflow.
 Additionally, I created a simple function to count the number of cells after segmentation.

-### The 'Data_Science_Bowl_2018_preProc_counting.ipynb' notebook provides a step-by-step demonstration with the following sections:

-1. Import required libraries
-2. Load datasets
-3. Image preprocessing
-4. Data Visualization
-5. Setup U-net model
-6. Training
-7. Prediction
-8. Visualize Results
-9. Cell Counting
+### Refer to the main src file unet.ipynb for further exploration of how the project was implemented.

 ### Results